Jonathan R. Reynolds Playwright-in-Residence Program

 In the spring of 2008, Arthur Kopit led us through the creative process of his play Discovery of America, based on the memoir of Cabeza de Vaca, a 16th century Spanish explorer.
 We gave a staged reading which included some faculty and staff in the cast as well as an inventive score of live sound effects, created and performed by students, using percussive instruments.
 In addition to directing this work, Kopit taught a playwriting seminar.
 He is continuing to develop this work from his home in New York City.
 Critic John Lahr named it one of the ten best new plays of 2010, following a staged reading there.

-In the spring of 2014, Betty Shamieh is our ninth Reynolds Playwright-in-Residence.
-Betty is an award-winning playwright who will teach playwriting and collaborate with composer Matt Gould and director Cheryl McFarren on a student production of The Malvolio Project, a sequel to Shakespeare’s Twelfth Night.
+In the spring of 2014, award-winning playwright Betty Shamieh was our ninth Reynolds Playwright-in-Residence.
+Betty taught playwriting and collaborated with composer Matt Gould and director Cheryl McFarren on a student production of The Malvolio Project, a sequel to Shakespeare’s Twelfth Night.